On the Anisotropy of Score-Based Generative Models: Directional Biases of Diffusion Models

-Curiously, the effect of anisotropy is limited in GD, i.e., if $\lambda_{D}=\lambda_{D-1}$ then it completely disappears and convergence is the same for all eigenvectors of $\boldsymbol{\Phi}\boldsymbol{\Phi}^\top$.
-However, our derivations suggest that anisotropy is greatly amplified in SGD.
-To confirm, we design a experiment in $\mathbb{R}^5$, with the results in Figure \ref{fig:linear-dsm-proposition}.
-Specifically, for small $t$, the optimization dynamics are well-predicted by the deterministic GD analysis of Theorem \ref{theorem:linearscore} since the iterates are far from the optimum and the deterministic drift, i.e., the gradient, dominates the stochastic fluctuation.
-Consequently, all vectors except $\boldsymbol{u}_5$ yield similar results.
+Curiously, the effect of anisotropic conditioning is limited in deterministic GD.
+Instead, our derivations suggest that stochasticity is the key ingredient that enables it.
+To confirm this, we design a small-scale experiment in $\mathbb{R}^5$, with the results shown in Figure \ref{fig:linear-dsm-proposition}.
+Specifically, for small $t$, the optimization dynamics are well-predicted by the deterministic GD analysis of Theorem \ref{theorem:linearscore} since, intuitively, the iterates are far from the optimum and the deterministic drift, i.e., the gradient, dominates the stochastic fluctuation.
+Consequently, all vectors except $\boldsymbol{u}_5$ yield similar results, as expected.

 For large $t$, however, where the gradient norm is sufficiently small, noise dominates and it appears we have convergence to a stationary distribution.
-In such regimes, the error scales with the stochastic gradient covariance \citep{mandt2017stochastic}, which we show to be $\propto\lambda_i$ near optimality.
+In such stochastic regimes, the error scales with the magnitude of the stochastic gradient covariance \citep{mandt2017stochastic}, which we show to be $\propto\lambda_i$.

 The takeaway from this discussion is that the best performance is achieved when the data is \textit{not} aligned with the ``geometry" that is induced by the score network, but instead lives in the subspace defined by its \textit{smallest} eigenvalues.
-Next, we will extend and formalize this intuition in a more general setting, for potentially non-linear architectures.